 The schedule is management's responsibility and derives from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 We subjected this schedule to the auditing procedures we applied to the financial statements.
 We also applied certain additional procedures, including comparing and reconciling the schedule directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, this schedule is fairly stated in all material respects in relation to the financial statements taken as a whole.

-We applied no procedures to the Management's Discussion & Analysis presented on pages 3-8 of the report, and accordingly, we express no opinion or any other assurances on it.
+We applied no procedures to the Management's Discussion & Analysis presented as listed in the table of contents.
+Accordingly, we express no opinion or any other assurances on it.

 Other Reporting Required by Government Auditing Standards